MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ## Conditionally count rows

-When analyzing your data, you may want to count rows based on a specific condition to understand how many rows meet the given criteria.
+When analyzing your data, use [countif()](../countif-aggfunction.md) to count rows based on a specific condition to understand how many rows meet the given criteria.

-The following query uses the [countif()](../countif-aggfunction.md) function to count of storms that caused damage.
+The following query uses `countif()` to count of storms that caused damage.
 The query then uses the `top` operator to filter the results and display the states with the highest amount of crop damage caused by storms.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5qpRKC7NzU0syqxKVQgGiReHZ5ZkOBflF7gk5iampyrYKiTnl+aVZKZpQARAUsUKdgoGmgpJlUAtiSWpQENK8gsUTCECmGYAAFosNm9wAAAA" target="_blank">Run the query</a>